 RADIOBRÜCKE 2019: RADIOEINS BROADCASTS LIVE FROM THE GOETHE-INSTITUT

-The Radiobrücke (Radio Bridge) is one of the most successful partnership models of the Goethe-Institut’s film, television and radio division.
-For four days, a team from the cooperating partner radioeins (RBB) broadcasts several hours live from a Goethe-Institut abroad.
-Artists, journalists and politicians thus paint a profound and polyphonic picture of the host country.
-The interviews, features and reports can be received in the RBB area via VHF or streamed on www.radioeins.de.
+The Radio Bridge is one of the most successful cooperative models of the Goethe-Institut's Film Television and Radio department.
+For four days, a team from the cooperation partner radioeins (rbb) will broadcast live for several hours from a Goethe-Institut abroad.
+In this way, cultural workers, journalists and politicians will paint a profound and multi-voiced picture of the host country.

-In addition, the reporters offer a number of insights into the life of the city: from the Pizza Festival to the catacombs of Naples to Diego Maradona.
-In addition, there will be music from one of Italy’s abundant music scenes: Neapolitan artists such as the singers Flo and Fabiana Martone present the sound of their city on the terrace of the Goethe-Institut.
-New daily: A mini-lesson on Neapolitan language and culture with German teachers and students from the Goethe-Institut.
+In addition, the reporters provide a variety of insights into the life of the city: from the pizza festival to the catacombs of Naples to Diego Maradona.
+And of course, there is music from one of the richest music scenes in Italy.
+Neapolitan artists like the singers Flo and Fabiana Martone present the sound of their city on the terrace of the Goethe-Institut.
+New every day: a mini-lesson on Neapolitan language and culture with German teachers and learners from the Goethe-Institut.